G. A. Williamson

 Geoffrey Arthur Williamson MC (1895–1982) was an English classicist and was a graduate of Oxford University.
 He was Senior Classics Master at Norwich School between 1922 and 1960.

 Background

+Williamson was born in 1895.
+He was awarded the Military Cross in 1918.

+He was a Classical Exhibitioner at Worcester College, Oxford University, graduating with a first class honours degree.

+In 1922 he became the Senior Classics Master at Norwich School and served there until 1960.

-He was born in 1895.
-He translated several important histories into the English language.
+Williamson translated several important histories into the English language.
 His translation of Eusebius has been published by Penguin Classics.
 He also translated Josephus: The Jewish War (1959) and Procopius: The Secret History (1966).

-In 1962 he became the Senior Classics Master at Norwich School and served there until 1960.

-He was awarded the Military Cross in 1918.
+In 1969 his edition of the Poems of Catullus was published in The Alpha Classics series by George Bell & Sons.

 He was the father of the organ builder Martin Williamson.